rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In figure \ref{eurotoken_architecture} we model the main communication channels.
 Within the P2P EuroToken system we have all wallet to wallet, and wallet to gateway communication.
-This communication happens directly between the communicating nodes using Peer to Peer technology.
+This communication happens directly between the communicating nodes using Peer-to-Peer technology.

 In the Euro System, we make use of bank APIs for gateway to bank communication.
 The communication with the ECB symbolises monetary policy